 See – she says – we aren’t so different after all.

 And the rest: The handsome fashionista in his embroidered dupion silk and his beautiful wife who command every room they enter in their custom-made outfits.
 The witty intellectual who had lived in Philadelphia long enough to mimic Rocky’s run to the top of the steps.
 The restaurant owner dedicated to the modernization of Indian cuisine – a blend of old word and new.
 And the bride and groom, the most gracious of hosts, thinking first of their upbringing and tradition and second of what they’ve learned in the growing number of years since.
-There is nothing more to be said here, except that a wonderful time was had, drunken, stimulating, dynamic, beautiful, remembered fondly, and never to be forgotten.
+There is nothing more to be said here.
+Only that a wonderful time was had, in a wonderful place with wonderful people, drunken, stimulating, dynamic, beautiful, remembered fondly, and never to be forgotten.

 The Politics of Place